malkavk/ValkyrieScenariosManager/README.md

 # .valkyrie Manager

-This is Python 3.9/Kivy 2.0 application that helps to manage quest (.valkyrie) files.
+This is a Python 3.9/Kivy 2.0 application that helps to manage quest (.valkyrie) files.

-It identifies new quests and quests with avialable update, allowing to download none, some or all at once.
+It identifies new quests and quests with avialable update, allowing to download none, some or all them at once.

-It is possible to remove none, some ot all downloaded quests too.
+It is possible to remove none, some or all downloaded quests too.

 Its interface displays each category of quest (new, updatable or removable) and user can mark any of displayed quests to operate (download, update or remove).